-By the end of Key Stage 3, you will also have experienced other manufacturing equipment, including PCB manufacturing facilities, vacuum former, blow moulding, plastic dip coating, manual milling machine, lathe, CNC mill/router with lathe attachment, laser cutter, 3D scanner and 3D printer.
+By the end of Key Stage 3, you will have experienced a lot of manufacturing methods, including PCB manufacturing facilities, vacuum former, blow moulding, plastic dip coating, soldering, programming, laser cutter, 3D scanner and 3D printer.

 The subject is also offered at GCSE, AS and A2.
 The emphasis continues to be on product design and manufacture, and students will be involved in the design and manufacture of their own products.
-Students are offered experience in the following areas: Electronics, Mechanisms, Pneumatics, Graphic Communication and ICT, including Computer Control and Computer Aided Design and Manufacture (CADCAM).
-Students manufacture with a range of materials, which include wood, metal and plastics.
-Engineering is also delivered as a GCSE subject.
+We aim to allow pupils to explore problems, apply the theory content in designing a product and system that solves a problem successfully.